Chart Color Schemes

 Health performance in Port Adelaide is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 52% of the total population (~866 people), slightly higher than the average SA2 area.
-Mental health issues impact 10.8% of residents, while arthritis affects 9.5%.
-Conversely, 62.1% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has 20.4% of residents aged 65 and over (337 people), higher than the 19.3% in Greater Adelaide.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is approximately 52% of the total population (~1,260 people), slightly higher than the average SA2 area.
+Mental health issues impact 10.8% of residents, while arthritis impacts 9.5%.
+Conversely, 62.1% declare themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+There are 19.5% of residents aged 65 and over (469 people).
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health